-EMERGENCY PROCEDURE 2 LOST PADDLER SEARCH PROCEDURE
+EMERGENCY PROCEDURE 2 LOST PADDLER SEARCH

-All paddlers will be monitored via the Time Trial timing and control system which records the progress and expected finish time of each paddler and their actual finish.
+All paddlers are monitored via the Time Trial timing and control system which records the progress and expected finish time of each paddler and their actual finish.

-If a paddler is overdue search procedures will be enacted.
+If a paddler is overdue search procedures are enacted.